microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/educationuser-get.md

 ---
 title: "Get educationUser"
-description: "Retrieve the properties and relationships of a user."
+description: "Retrieve the properties and relationships of a user."author: "mmast-msft"
 ---

 # Get educationUser